learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 The main queue can be model as a list.

-Tasks are appended to the list.
+And messages are appended to it.

-A number of processes competes for messages from the main queue.
+Some processes competes for messages from the main queue.

 When a process gets hold of a message from the main queue, it moves it to the local queue and starts processing it.

-When the process completes the task, the item is removed from the local queue.
+When the process completes the task, it removes the message from the local queue.

-The process waits for more messages.
+The process then waits for more messages.

 [TODO: image]

-The pattern works well in case one of the workers were to crash.
+The pattern works well in case of crashes.

-In fact, the message isn't lost unless the worker can remove it from the queue.
+In fact, the message isn't lost unless the worker can remove it from the local queue.

 ## Jedis — a blazingly small Redis Java client

+_In theory, the algorithm is excellent, but how do you implement the above as a Service in Spring Boot?_

+You start with a Redis client.

-The most popular Java client for Redis is called - guess what! - Jedis.
+The most popular Java client for Redis is called - _guess what!_ - Jedis.

 Pushing an item to the queue is trivial: